 Septic tank replacement cost

-The cost to replace a septic tank with a domestic sewage treatment plant in North Yorkshire will typically be in the region of between £X and £X, depending on numerous factors.
-The cost to install these plants in a new build development may well be less, particularly if it consists of several properties closely located.
+The cost to replace a septic tank with a domestic sewage treatment plant in North Yorkshire will typically be far more cost effective compared with the alternatives.
+Plus, the cost to install sewage treatment plants within a new build development may well be even less, particularly if the development consists of several properties located close together.

 How a domestic sewage treatment plant works